What kind of motorcycle breakdown cover do I need

 It’s important to consider what type of cover is best for your personal circumstances.
 So think carefully beforehand on what you’ve got planned for the coming riding season but also what may come up in the future.

-A home start policy is designed to cover you if your motorbike breaks down at home or within a very short distance from it.
+Home start policies are designed to cover you if your motorbike breaks down at home or within a very short distance from it.
 The distance covered from your home will depend on the provider.
 With roadside and national policies, there may be a set distance you have to be from your house before a recovery vehicle is sent out.

-Onward journey differs from the other policies in that it is designed to provide you with transportation or accommodation while your motorcycle is being repaired.
-The options of transportation can vary depending on what provider you choose so be sure to check with your provider before purchasing a policy.
+Onward journey differs from the other policies in that it’s designed to provide you with transportation or accommodation while your motorcycle is being repaired.
+The options of transportation can vary depending on the provider you choose, so be sure to check with your provider before purchasing a policy.

 It may also be automatically provided in a national cover policy, so check with your provider.

-This is the type of cover you’d need if you’re riding through Europe.
+European breakdown cover protects you if your van breaks down when driving in the EU.
 You can typically be covered for a single trip or you can have an annual policy that covers multiple trips.
 We recommend you contact your provider directly to get a list of European countries they cover.